 7. Monsignor (1982)

 ‘Monsignor’ is a movie about scandalous operations in the Vatican City.
-Largely controversial due to its fictional premise that, according to many, showed the Vatican in a negative light was banned in Ireland for its unwarranted merger of religion and adultery.
-Yet, the fact that it approaches the largely sensitive religious body like an organisation divorced from the its pedestal of morality is rather bold.
+Largely controversial due to its fictional premise that, according to many, showed the Vatican in a negative light, it was banned in Ireland for its unwarranted merger of religion and adultery.
+Yet, the fact that it approaches the largely sensitive religious body like an organization divorced from its pedestal of morality is rather bold.

 6. The Last Temptation of Christ (1988)

-Martin Scorsese is known for his crime movies that often focus on organised crime and depict gritty violence.
-However, many might have forgotten that the renowned American filmmaker also made a movie on Jesus Christ which unsurprisingly attracted lots of controversy.
+Martin Scorsese is known for his crime movies that often focus on organized crime and depict gritty violence.
+However, many might have forgotten that the renowned American filmmaker also made a movie about Jesus Christ, which unsurprisingly attracted a lot of controversy.

-Based on Nikos Kazantzakis’ 1955 novel of the same name, which was quite controversial too, the film follows the life of Jesus Christ as he struggles with multiple forms of temptations.
-Some of these temptations include fear, doubt, depression, reluctance and lust.
-The movie’s portrayal of Christ battling sexual thoughts and temptations, imagining himself engaging in various sexual activities was what led to outrage among many Christians.
+Based on Nikos Kazantzakis’ 1955 novel, which was quite controversial, the film follows the life of Jesus Christ as he struggles with multiple forms of temptations.
+Some of these temptations include fear, doubt, depression, reluctance, and lust.
+The movie’s portrayal of Christ battling sexual thoughts and temptations, imagining himself engaging in various sexual activities, was what led to outrage among many Christians.
 However, several religious leaders praised the movie upon its release for its depiction of spiritual conflict.

 5. Thérèse (1986)